burlachenkok/burtorch/README_4_EXPERIMENTS.md

 1. Please use provided scripts to prepare your environment from `experiments/utils/prepare`.

-2. You need to fix the clock rate of CPU during experiments.
+2. You need to fix the clock rate of the CPU during experiments.

 3. Please don't launch extra compute works in your machine.

-4. Please turn of the Network Interface Cards.
+4. Please turn off the Network Interface Cards.

-5. Please launch experiments in the second CPU Core, because first CPU core very often use by system to handle interrupts in the kernel of OS.
+5. Please launch experiments in the second CPU Core because the first CPU core is very often used by the system to handle interruptions in the kernel of the OS.

 # Experiments